 Earning the CMCA is not merely a designation; it elevates credibility and makes employers more confident in hiring a community association manager.
 The credential offers a wealth of opportunity, stability, and growth in an exciting career that shows no sign of slowing down.

 The Certified Manager of Community Associations (CMCA®) is the only international certification program designed exclusively for managers of homeowner and condominium associations and cooperatives.
-The CMCA recognizes individuals who have demonstrated the fundamental knowledge required to manage community association.
+The CMCA recognizes individuals who have demonstrated the fundamental knowledge required to manage community associations.
 Find out more here